Kiranbalanayak50/KareSync/README.md

-#🩺 Kare-Sync - Voice-powered Doctor Appoitnment System
+# Kare-Sync - Voice-powered Doctor Appoitnment System

-Kare‑Sync is a modern, responsive web application designed to streamline the process of booking doctor appointments—powered by voice input for a hands-free, user-friendly experience.
+🩺Kare‑Sync is a modern, responsive web application designed to streamline the process of booking doctor appointments—powered by voice input for a hands-free, user-friendly experience.
 Whether you're a first-time visitor or a regular patient, Kare‑Sync helps you:

 Register quickly